ketchbrookanalytics/fcall/README.md

 FCA publishes Call Report data on a quarterly basis at
 <https://www.fca.gov/bank-oversight/call-report-data-for-download>.
+Ketchbrook Analytics replicates these files in a public AWS S3 bucket, which {fcall} interacts with via its `download_data()` function.

-As of June 2025, this data represents a set of 72 *.TXT* files.
+As of September 2025, this data represents a set of 72 *.TXT* files.
 These files represent 36 datasets.
 The files prefixed with “D\_” contain *metadata* (the column names, data types, etc.) of the associated file containing the raw, header-less comma-separated data.
 For example, the file that starts with *“D_INST”* contains the metadata for the file that